Multiparticle Entanglement Dynamics of Quantum Chaos in a Bose-Einstein condensate: Conclusion

 \section{Conclusion}

 To conclude, we have investigated the entanglement dynamics of a quantum kicked rotor model by using a beyond mean-field approach.
 We have found numerically characteristic scaling laws for the break time $t_{IB}$ when the quantum Fisher information calculated within the BMF approach departs from the exact value.
-The scaling depends on the properties of the initial conditions: if the initial conditions correspond to a classical regular regime, $t_{IB} = O(\sqrt{N})$; if the initial conditions correspond to a classical saddle point, $t_{IB} = O(\log N)$; otherwise, if the initial conditions correspond to a classical chaotic regime, $t_{IB} = O((\log N)^4)$.
-We thus conclude that unstable saddle point dynamics is the most irregular, in the sense that quantum effects not captured by the BMF approach emerge more quickly than in both the regular and the chaotic evolution.
-Furthermore, in the chaotic regime, we have shown a relation between $t_{IB}$ and the maximum Lyapunov exponent, $t_{IB} \sim e^{-\lambda_L}$, see Eq.~({\ref{prefactorchaos}}).
-The application of both the QFI in accurately identifying the critical point of quantum phase transition in finite-size systems is also discussed by taking the bosonic Josephson junction as an example.
+The scaling depends on the properties of the initial conditions: if the initial conditions correspond to a classical regular regime, $t_{IB} = O(\sqrt{N})$; if the initial conditions correspond to a classical saddle point, $t_{IB} = O(\log N)$; otherwise, if the initial conditions correspond to a classical chaotic regime, $t_{IB} = O((\log N)^4)$. {We thus conclude that the entanglement dynamics of unstable saddle point is the most irregular, in the sense that the moment when the quantum effects cannot be captured by the BMF approach occurs earlier than in both regular and chaotic evolution.} Furthermore, in the chaotic regime, we have shown a relation between $t_{IB}$ and the maximum Lyapunov exponent, $t_{IB} \sim e^{-\gamma\lambda_L}\times(\log N)^4$, see Eqs.~(\ref{tIBchaos}) and ({\ref{prefactorchaos}}).
+In particular, we have found that the QFI has a maximum value at the pseudo-critical point of phase transition in a bosonic Josephson junction, which suggests an application in accurately identifying the critical point of quantum phase transition in finite-size systems.
+While our study is restricted for pure states and it is expected to hold for vanishing decoherence, a study of mixed states will be discussed in a future work.